Terreii/hoodie-plugin-store-crypto/README.md

 ## About the cryptography

-This plugin uses the `sha256` algorithm for generating a key from your password.
+This plugin uses the `sha256` and `pbkdf2` algorithm for generating a key from your password.
 The key is a 32 char Hash.
 And for encryption and decryption of your docs the `AES-GCM` algorithm is used.

 ### What is encrypted